Floyd Mayweather Jr. vs. Manny Pacquiao

-Floyd Mayweather Jr. vs. Manny Pacquiao, billed as the Fight of the Century or the Battle for Greatness, was a professional boxing match between undefeated five-division world champion Floyd Mayweather Jr. and eight-division world champion Manny Pacquiao.
+Floyd Mayweather Jr. vs. Manny Pacquiao, billed as the Fight of the Century or the Battle for Greatness, was a professional boxing match between undefeated five-division world champion and WBA (Unified), WBC, and The Ring welterweight champion Floyd Mayweather Jr. and eight-division world champion and WBO welterweight champion Manny Pacquiao for the unified world welterweight championship.
 It took place on May 2, 2015, at the MGM Grand Garden Arena in Paradise, Nevada.
 Mayweather Jr. won the contest by unanimous decision, with two judges scoring it 116–112 and the other 118–110.
+Despite being one of the most highly anticipated sporting events in history, the fight was widely regarded as underwhelming by critics and fans alike upon its broadcast.

 Despite predictions that Mayweather–Pacquiao would be the highest-grossing fight in history as early as 2009, disagreements between the two professional boxers' camps on terms for the fight prevented the bout from coming to fruition until 2015.
 The failure to arrange the Mayweather–Pacquiao fight was named the 2010 Event of the Year by The Ring.
 Serious negotiations were kickstarted in 2014 by an unlikely source: a Hollywood waiter and part-time actor, Gabriel Salvador, made a key introduction between Pacquiao's trainer and confidant Freddie Roach and CBS President Les Moonves, who both worked to facilitate the match.
 By 2015, negotiations for the fight had been finalized, with all of the major issues that prevented the fight from happening in the past resolved, including purse split, drug testing, and location.